ChrisW-priv/PersonalVault/notes/AND gate.md

 ---
-title: AND gate
+categories:
+- zettelkasten
 date: 2025-02-14
 description: An AND gate is a basic digital logic gate that implements logical conjunction – it outputs true only if both of its inputs are true.
 tags:
-categories:
-  - zettelkasten
+- null
+title: AND gate
 ---

 **Question:** What is an AND gate?